 Raspberry Pi 2

-Raspberry Pi 2 review: The best microcomputer just got better
+Raspberry Pi 2 Model B review: Still the best microcomputer

-The Raspberry Pi is a tremendous success story, ever since its first appearance in 2012.
-Among enthusiasts and educators it’s sparked an interest in "real" computing, unseen since the halcyon days of the 1980s, and it's also inspired an army of copycat devices.
+The Raspberry Pi has been a huge success ever since its launch in 2012.
+In the past three years, the microcomputer has captured the imagination of enthusiasts and educators alike.
+The result?
+As well as an interest in “real” computing, unseen since the halcyon days of the 1980s, the Raspberry Pi has also inspired a number of copycat devices.

-Now, the Raspberry Pi Foundation is building on that success with the long-awaited successor - the Raspberry Pi 2 Model B.
+Now the Raspberry Pi Foundation builds on that success with its highly anticipated second model – the Raspberry Pi 2 Model B.

 Raspberry Pi 2 review: specs

-The Raspberry Pi 2, however, represents the first time the company has upgraded the CPU at the heart of the computer.
+The Raspberry Pi 2 offers a significant upgrade in performance from its predecessor, and represents the first time the company has upgraded the CPU at the heart of the microcomputer.
 With the switch to a quad-core, 900MHz Broadcom BCM2836 SoC, the new Pi is now multi-core for the very first time.
-It's also accompanied by 1GB of RAM – double the provision of the B+ – and the USB ports are now capable of supplying up to 1.2A of current, so you can connect more power-hungry components.
+It's also accompanied by 1GB of RAM – double that of the B+ – and the USB ports can now supply up to 1.2A of current – perfect for more power-hungry components.

 Speaking at the launch of the Raspberry Pi 2, founder Eben Upton said that the biggest challenge in developing the new device had been "hitting the price point".
 Yet the Foundation has managed it: although the Pi 2 represents a huge step up in computing power, it still costs only £25.
 The only disappointment is that the networking port remains staunchly at 10/100 speeds.